Glass (1958 film)

 Glass (Glas) is a 1958 Dutch short documentary film by director and producer Bert Haanstra.
 The film won the Oscar for Documentary Short Subject in 1959.
 The film is about the glass industry in the Netherlands.
-It contrasts the handmade crystal from the Royal Leerdam Glass kaas Factory with automated bottle making machines.
+It contrasts the handmade crystal from the Royal Leerdam Glass Factory with automated bottle making machines.
 Short segments of artisans making various glass goods by hand are joined with those of mass production.
 It is often acclaimed to be the perfect short documentary.